 Q: What was that?

 It wasn't about money.
 It's amazing how everybody turns it intomoney.
 It was about worrying about someone's health.

 Q: Was JakeGyllenhaal cast at one point?

 AA: He was talked to in case Tobey couldn't do it, so itwas a true concern.
 It's an action movie.
 It's not a walk-and-talk and he's ayoung man who has a life in front of him and, God forbid, he would have gottenfurther injuries.

 So it was really out of good will and it got blown up.

-Are you planning on doing the Max, adult line of Marvel comics?
+Q:Are you planning on doing the Max, adult line of Marvel comics?

 AA: We don'tdo Max or non-Max.
 We take our characters, Gale and I are about to start"The Punisher," and we do the best story we can.

 That's what we have to do, develop the character story.
 Thecreature: we knew, enough money, enough talent, we'd get it, but we had to getBanner.

 Q: What about another Daredevil or Elektra movie?

 AA: Elektra willstart to shoot in April.

 Q: I read the Garth Ennis "Punisher" comicsand it has a lot of dark humor in it.
 Jonathan Hensleigh puts that kind of stuffin his movies.
 Will it reflect the Garth Ennis Story.

-AA: It's Garth's story,
+AA: It's Garth's story,in a way.